• Skip to primary navigation

 • My Favorite Beautycounter Make-Up Products

-• My Second Favorite Non-Toxic Makeup Brand- Crunchi
+• My Second Favorite Non-Toxic Makeup Beauty Brand- Crunchi

 • My Favorite Crunchi Make-up Products

-• The Best Non-Toxic Makeup Brands For Fertility And Pregnancy
+• The Best Non-Toxic & Pregnancy Safe Makeup Brands

-• Popular Makeup Brands That Earned an Iffy Review
+• Popular Makeup Beauty Brands That Earned an Iffy Review

 When I was trying to get pregnant, I was so shocked to learn about all of the dangerous toxins and chemicals in makeup (and skincare products).
-I was even more shocked to learn about the ways that these products potentially impact fertility.
+I was even more shocked to learn about the ways that these products potentially impact fertility and women’s health.
 It Starts with the Egg is a great resource that explains the science of toxins like BPA and phthalates having such a profound impact on our fertility, egg health, and ability to sustain a healthy pregnancy.
-Finding fertility-safe, non-toxic makeup was going to take a lot of work!
+Finding fertility-safe, non toxic, natural makeup was going to take a lot of work!

 Following the disturbing truths I had discovered, I decided to make a ton of lifestyle changes to flush these toxins out of my life.
-I decided to throw away all of my makeup and replace it with the most affordable “natural” makeup products I could find.
-Through trial and error (and hours of scouring the internet and different stores) I was finally able to find some non-toxic solutions.
+Despite the cost, I decided to throw away all of the makeup I owned and replace it with the most affordable “natural” makeup products collection I could find.
+Through trial and error (and hours of scouring the internet and different stores) I was finally able to find some non-toxic natural solutions.
 Along with getting rid of the BPA and phthalates from my routine, I would also recommend staying away from other toxins like parabens, triclosans, and fragrance.
 For a big list of what to avoid go here.

 Check out all my non-toxic beauty posts->